Switchback Travel (Jason Hummel)

 What we don’t: A bit heavy; bathroom breaks are difficult with just one side flap.

-If you’re drawn to a bib like the OR Skytour above but are nervous about its compromises in terms of weather resistance and durability, the Recon Stretch is a nice alternative.
-In a side-by-side test, the Recon’s hardshell fabric has a similar amount of stretch but is noticeably heftier than that of the Skytour, which makes it more appealing for frigid chairlift rides and severe mountain weather.
-We do take issue with the BD’s rear hatch, which is only accessed via a side zip on one side, thus requiring that you remove the shoulder straps for a true bathroom break.
-But if you can find a system that works for you, the Recon Stretch is a durable and high-performance choice and a great quiver-of-one bib for those who split their time between the backcountry and the resort.
+The Recon Stretch is a nice step up from the OR Skytour above in terms of weather resistance and durability.
+With a similar amount of stretch but heftier fabric, the Recon is more appealing for cold chairlift rides and severe mountain weather.
+We do take issue with the BD’s rear hatch, which is only accessed via a side zipper on one side, thus requiring that you remove the shoulder straps for a true bathroom break (similar to Trew Gear's cheaper Astoria above).
+But if the system works for you, the Recon Stretch is a durable and high-performance choice and a great quiver-of-one bib for those who split their time between the resort and the backcountry.

 See the Black Diamond Recon Stretch Bibs